 All you Need to Know About Doing Business As (DBA)

 Most of us have a nickname, right?
-So what’s wrong in having a fictitious business name that sounds more appropriate and casual?
+So what’s wrong with having a fictitious business name that sounds more appropriate and casual?

 Well, nothing is wrong and you can certainly run your business with a Doing Business As (DBA) name that is the assumed name, different from the legal business name.